dianachenyu/data-512-a6/README.md

 * Step 4: Feature Selection and Tuning
 * Step 5: Conclusion

 Step 1: the purpose of this step is to understand the dataset and clean messy data.
-To understand the dataset, the plan is to take a slice of data and simply examine the values; also various data visualizations are used, for example, scatter plot and box plot, to check data distribution.
-To clean messy data, the step checks missing data, identify outliers, and manually split, combine, and change some data field.
+To understand the dataset, we take a slice of data and simply examine the values; also various data visualizations are used, for example, scatter plot and box plot, to check data distribution.
+To clean messy data, this step checks missing data, identify outliers, and manually split, combine, and change some data field.

-Step 2: because there are categorical features in the dataset, step 2 includes labelling categorical variables, maybe using one hot encoding.
-There are also some fields does not sound related to the output.
-An analysis will be needed if include the fields or not in the model.
-Transformation of these fields may be useful.
+Step 2: because there are categorical features in the dataset, step 2 includes labelling categorical variables, using one hot encoding.
+There are also some fields not related to the output.
+An analysis is performed to decide if include the fields in the model.
+Transformation of these fields are needed.
 Lastly, scaling features to normal is needed before feeding the features into the model.

 Step 3: this is the most important of the model.
 I started with the simple linear regression, and then try Logistic regression, K-nearest neighbor (k-NN), and Random Forest algorithms.
 I evaluated the results using Confusion Matrix.

 Step 4: in this step, I tuned model parameters and select features.
 Feature importance are also calculated, and then be used to answer the second research question, which factors are influential on user decisions.

 Step 5: this step including discussion of the model and make a conclusion.
 This is a more qualitative step and focuses on making sense out of the model.
-Human-centered factors are also be analyzed and discussed in this step.
+Human-centered factors are also analyzed and discussed in this step.

 ## Limitations and Unknowns
 ### Validity of the dataset
 The Customer churn data is commonly used machine learning dataset.
 The data files state that the data are "artificial based on claims similar to real world".
 Little is known on how the dataset is simulated/collected and processed.
-The representativeness and validity of the dataset needs a further analysis.
+Based on the analysis in step 1, the dataset is in a really good quality.
+There are few outliers and missing data.
+Variables follow near normal distributions.
+The quality of the dataset looks too good to be a reprensentive of real data.
+The validity and representative of the dataset is under doubt.

 ### Size of the Dataset
 There are 5000 observations in the main churn dataset.
 It is not a huge dataset.
-The size needs to be taken into consideration in avoid of overfitting or too complicated model.
+Really complicated model like Neural Network does not work on this dataset.

 ### Potential Additional Datasets
 Due to the discussion above, it may be useful to include additional datasets into the study.
 These datasets could be similar data from sources with more information on the background, a larger dataset, or dataset which can provides additional features.

 ## Human-centered Aspects
 I consider the project as a human-centered data analysis on human produced data but without a direct contact with human.
 Combing the quantitative analysis methods (data analysis and machine learning) with some qualitative studies, like survey with telecommunication service users, would be optimal.
 Especially one purpose of the study is to understand service users, and figure out why they would continue using the service or not.
 What would be more straight forward than asking the users' opinions?